-Reflectance spectra of different feather areas were measured with an integrating sphere (AvaSphere-50), using an AvaSpec 2048-2 CCD detector array spectrometer (Avantes, Apeldoorn, Netherlands).
-The light source was a deuterium-halogen lamp (AvaLight-D(H)-S), and the reference was a white diffuse reflectance tile (Avantes WS-2).
-The angle- and polarisation-dependence of the reflectance spectra of the feathers was measured by using two optical fibres.
+Reflectance spectra of different feather areas were measured with an integrating sphere (AvaSphere-50), using an AvaSpec 2048-2 CCD detector array spectrometer (Avantes, Apeldoorn, The Netherlands).
+The light source was a deuterium-halogen lamp [AvaLight-D(H)-S], and the reference was a white diffuse reflectance tile (Avantes WS-2).
+The angle- and polarisation-dependence of the reflectance spectra of the feathers were measured using two optical fibres.
 One end of the first optical fibre was connected to a xenon lamp, and its other end was mounted at a goniometer together with a small lens, which focused the fibre tip at the goniometer's rotation axis.
 At a second goniometer one end of the second fibre was mounted with a focusing lens and a rotatable polarisation filter, and the other end of the fibre was connected to the CCD detector array spectrometer.
 The rotation axes of the two goniometers coincided and the two fibres rotated in about the same plane.
 The area to be measured was positioned in that plane, at the axis of rotation of the goniometers.
-The aperture of the fibres was 5° (full width at half maximum, FWHM) and the distance of the tips to the centre of the illuminated spot was 6 and 12 cm, respectively.
+The aperture of the fibres was 5 deg (full width at half-maximum, FWHM) and the distance of the tips to the centre of the illuminated spot was 6 and 12 cm, respectively.
 The receiving fibre thus sampled a larger area than the illuminated spot but captured only a small part of the reflected light.
 The white diffuse reflectance tile (Avantes WS-2) served as reference.
-Reflectance spectra of isolated barbules attached to the tip of a glass micropipette were measured with a microspectrophotometer (MSP), which consisted of a Leitz Ortholux microscope (Leitz, Wetzlar, Germany) connected to the detector array spectrometer, with as light source a xenon arc lamp.
-Transmittance spectra of isolated barbules, immersed in immersion oil (refractive index 1.515), were also measured with the MSP; the measured area was a square with edge length 5-10 μm.
-The microscope objective was an Olympus 20x, NA 0.46 (Olympus, Tokyo, Japan).
-Due to the glass optics, the MSP spectra were limited to wavelengths >350 nm.
+Reflectance spectra of isolated barbules attached to the tip of a glass micropipette were measured with a microspectrophotometer (MSP), which consisted of a Leitz Ortholux microscope (Leitz, Wetzlar, Germany) connected to the detector array spectrometer, with a xenon arc lamp as the light